How to make an apron dress with cross back with Dolly sewing workshops.

 It was time to move on to some real sewing.
 To begin a seam, Diana suggested we do a couple of stitches forwards, then another couple in backstitch before starting off, just to anchor the seam and stop it coming undone.

 I went slowly, stopping every few stitches and it worked perfectly.
 Now it was time to start on the apron and put in the darts around the bust.
 We did this by marking the lines from the pattern on to the fabric and pinning in place.
 It was easy to sew along the lines by taking it really slowly.

 Next, we attached the lining fabric to the top part of the apron, following the markings on the pattern.
 Again, really easy.
 I was on a roll!
-Now it was time to sew up the straps.
-The key to getting these to sit right is to stitch along the edge you’re joining, then turn the strap over so it’s going the other way and then stitch along the other side too.
-This balances things out and make the strap sit right.
-Once these were ironed and sitting nicely, we attached them to the apron, again following the markings, and slotted in place before we finished off joining the lining.
+Time to sew up the straps.
+The key to getting these to sit right is to stitch along the edge you’re joining, then turn the strap over so it’s going the other way and sitch along the other side too.
+This balances things out and makes the strap sit right.
+Once ironed and sitting nicely, we attached the straps to the apron, again following the markings, and slotted in place before we finished off joining the lining.